Teikane/yukitengen-blog/_posts/2021-10-01-higurashi-sotsugou.md

 <details>
   <summary>Click to show spoilers.
 Themes and Narrative</summary>

-Original themes has always been friendship, communication, and sympathy.
-Mental illiness is also a major motif.
+Original themes has always been a lack in bonds and communication would lead to sin.
+Mental illness and sympathy are also major motifs.

 You track was great.